atmosmps/poc-drf/README.md

 - [ ] Dockerized app
 - [ ] Use a CI service to deploy in heroku lke a gitlab CI

+# TODO

+- Remover projeto do heroku e recrialo novamente com o build pack do poetry
+- Criar documentação para Deploy com Heroku

+- [ ] Refactor endpoints
+    - Add a Item endpoint
+    - A Categorie contain many movies
+    - A Item is a Autheticated endpint and categorie to

 # Positive points

 - It’s a flexible and extensible toolkit used to build Web APIs in Django;